userhas404d/terrasnow-enterprise/docs/installation.md

 #### MID Server

 Deploy a mid server into your AWS environment.
+This mid server will be making the api calls against TerraSnow in order to deploy resources against terraform enterprise.

 #### API User